hashicorp/terraform-website/content/source/docs/extend/debugging.html.md

 ### Enabling Debugging In A Provider

-Before a debugger can attach to a provider, the provider must be using version 2.0.0 of the Terraform Plugin SDK.
+Debugging is available for providers using Terraform Plugin SDK versions 2.0.0 and above.
 The plugin must also be started in debug mode, called `plugin.Debug` instead of `plugin.Serve`.
 It is recommended you enable this using a flag, as the provider should use `plugin.Serve` under normal operation, when not being debugged.